-Committee Appointment Process: The final examination committee is appointed by the dean of the Graduate College, upon recommendation of the unit executive officer.
-Persons authorized by the department to submit committee requests (as recorded on the Authorized Signatures Form filed with the Graduate College) may make requests on behalf of the executive officer.
+Committee apointment process.
+The preliminary examination is conducted by a committee appointed by the dean of the Graduate College upon recommendation of the executive officer of the unit.
+Persons authorized by the department to submit committee requests (as assigned in the Graduate College Roles & Access Manager) may make requests on behalf of the executive officer.
 The committee must be appointed before the exam takes place, and the Graduate College strongly recommends submission of the Request for Appointment of Doctoral Examination Committee form at least three weeks in advance of the exam date.
-As a matter of professional courtesy, the Graduate College recommends that individuals who served on a student's preliminary examination committee and who are not being appointed to the final exam committee be notified as part of the committee appointment process.

-Once a committee has been appointed, it remains active for 180 days or until a Pass or Fail result is submitted to the Graduate College.
-Any revisions to the committee membership must be approved by the Graduate College in advance of the examination.
+Once a committee has been appointed it remains active for 180 days or until a pass or fail result is submitted to the Graduate College, except in the case of a Defer result, see below.
+Any revisions to the membership of an active committee must be approved by the Graduate College in advance of the examination.